peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * <i>languages</i>: A list of basic language ranges, sorted in descending order of priority (see the LanguageTags.LanguageTagFilter method).

  * <i>preferOriginals</i>: If true, a body part marked as the original language version is chosen if it matches one of the given language ranges, even if the original language has a lower priority than another language with a matching body part.

 <b>Return Value:</b>

+The best matching body part for the given languages.
+If the body part has no subject, then the top-level subject is used.
+If this message is not a multipart/multilingual message or has fewer than two body parts, returns this object.
+If no body part matches the given languages, returns the last body part if its language is "zxx", or the second body part otherwise.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>languages</i>
+ is null.

+<a id="SelectLanguageMessage_System_Collections_Generic_IList"></a>
+### SelectLanguageMessage

+    public PeterO.Mail.Message SelectLanguageMessage(
+        System.Collections.Generic.IList languages);

+Selects a body part for a multiple-language message(  `multipart/multilingual`  ) according to the given language priority list.

+<b>Parameters:</b>

+ * <i>languages</i>: A list of basic language ranges, sorted in descending order of priority (see the LanguageTags.LanguageTagFilter method).

+<b>Return Value:</b>